SpektraSystems/Microsoft-Cloud-Workshop/serverless-architecture/README.md

 ### Not showing Telemetry data in sample Telemetry under App Insight, Lab guide page number: 55 and further steps of App Insight.
 It could be some configuration issue.

-### SavePlateData and queuePlateForManualCheckup is not trigered by event trigger.
+### SavePlateData and queuePlateForManualCheckup is not triggered by event trigger.

 # Help and Support